chas-co/CppND-Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake Game

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+This project is my final submission for the Capston project in the  [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+The starter code for this Capstone project was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

+## Modifications
+* The speed was made constant and poisoned food feature was added to the game.
+The game begins with the normal food and poisoned food is added anytime the score reaches a  multiple of 5.
+The snake still grows when it eats normal food but dies on consumption of the poisoned food
+* The colour of the normal food was changed from yellow to green.
+The poisoned food colour was set to red.
+* Sound was added to the game.
+When the snake eats the food a crunching sound is played and when the snake dies a game over sound is played.
+* The game was modified to restart on the death of the snake.
+The snakes length, the score, the snake body and the poisoned food are all resest.
+The user can continue playing the game until they close the window.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+## Ruberic Points Address
+* The project demonstrates an understanding of C++ functions and control structures.
+  * In game.cpp line 79 a PoisonedFood() method is implemented with if clauses, for loops and a while loop.
+* The project reads data from a file and process the data, or the program writes data to a file.
+  * In audio.cpp line 33 the LoadSound() method accesses sound files in the work space.
+* The project uses Object Oriented Programming techniques.
+  * A new class Sound has been defined and implemented in audio.h and audio.cpp files
+* Classes use appropriate access specifiers for class members.
+  * In the audio.h the member have been defined as either public or private
+* Class constructors utilize member initialization lists.
+  * In the audio.cpp file line 9 the member _numChannels has been initialised with an initialisation list.
+Also in game.cpp line 8 the new sound member is initialised in the initialisation list.

+## Future Work
+* Adding game menu title page etc.
+* Adding different game difficulties and set the snake speed accordingly.
+* Adding in game music.
+* Rending the in game objects with more realistic objects.

 ## Dependencies for Running Locally
 * cmake >= 3.7